1. Abion

-Abion / Blog / Black Friday – A Threat Against Your Brand?
+5. Black Friday & Christmas – A Threat Against Your Brand?

 Black Friday Protection Package

-As Black Friday approaches, online brand infringements spike, increasing the risk of counterfeit goods sold as 'limited-time offers'.
-While Black Friday brings opportunities, it also poses security and technical challenges that can impact sales and customer trust.
+As Black Friday and Christmas approaches, online brand infringements spike, increasing the risk of counterfeit goods sold as 'limited-time offers'.
+While the busy sales period brings opportunities, it also poses security and technical challenges that can impact sales and customer trust.
 Implementing protection strategies early is key!

 Black Friday Frauds in Numbers